Charly Arnolt

-Charly Arnolt (born July 14, 1987) is an American sports broadcaster and television personality for ESPN.
-She is best known for her tenure as a sportscaster and ring announcer with WWE from 2016 to 2021, where she appeared under the ring name Charly Caruso.
-She is currently a backup host and moderator on ESPN's First Take with Stephen A. Smith and Molly Qerim.
+Charly Arnolt (born July 14, 1987) is an American sports broadcaster and television personality for the right-wing multimedia platform OutKick.
+She is a cage side announcer for the UFC, previously known for her tenure as a sportscaster and backstage interviewer with WWE from 2016 to 2021, where she appeared under the ring name Charly Caruso.
+She was a backup host and moderator on ESPN's First Take with Stephen A. Smith and Molly Qerim, but in April 2023, left ESPN and joined the Clay Travis founded sports, news, and politics platform OutKick.